VinayakFia/Obsidian/COMP3161/2024 Exam Practice.md

 ### 2.
 > *(6 Marks)* Explain, with the help of an example, why most-general-type inference is not possible for the simple rec-based recursive types we added to MinHS in lectures. _Hint_: Consider the type(s) of the term: `roll (InR (roll (InL 3)))`

+This is because recursive types will go on forever
 ### 3.
  > [!warning] I don't think this is part of this term's couse